Dowell-Lab/srworkshop/day06/README.md

 a.
 Project A : Single-cell RNA-seq

-More details in Project A folder
+More details in Project A folder (we are not doing this in 2025)

 - Seurat : Install on personal computer R
 - CellChat : Install on	personal computer R